-And this fact of Spiritualism will yet be grasped as with a death-bed clutch of the delivering hand that reaches down to lift us into new life.- Gorald Massey.

-I am perfectly convinced that I have both seen and heard, in a manner which should make unbelief impossible, things called spiritual, which cannot be taken by a rational being to be capable of explanation by imposture, coincidence, or mistake.-Professor de Morgan. facts, however, have received no attention from them, and without examination their very existence as facts has been denied, notwithstanding their direct bearing upon the question they (say Tyndall, Huxley and others) claim to have so completely settled.
+The world at large ridicules that which it does not understand.
+That delivering hand that reaches down to lift us into new life.-Gerald Massey.
+I am perfectly convinced that I have both seen and heard, in a manner which should make unbellef impossible, things called spiritual, which cannot be taken by a rational being to be capable of explanation by imposture, coincidence, or mistake.- Professor de Morgan.

-Opposition is to be expected and desired.
-Thereby error is eliminated, and the truth sooner or later made plain.
-Slipshod handling like this, however, is neither fair to the subject under consideration nor dignified in the objectors thereto.
+nated, and the truth sooner or later made plain.
+Slipshod handling like this, however, is neither fair to the subject under consideration, nor dignified in the objectors thereto.

-The phenomenal evidences of a continued existence which Spiritualism supplies do not interest those who have rejected all belief in a future life, because in their researches they have come across no facts which demonstrate the same!
+The phenomenal evidences of a continued existence, which Spiritualism supplies, do not interest those who have rejected all belief in a future life, because in their researches they have come across no facts which demonstrate the same!
 Very good!
 Be it so.
-But having adopted this course they have no right to a hearing when dealing with this question of the duality and continuity of life.
-By thus refusing to consider all the the evidence relating thereto, they have thereby abdicated the honest, manly position of an impartial inquirer, and have fallen to that of special pleaders.
+But having adopted this course, they have no right to a hearing when dealing with this question of the duality and continuity of life.
+By thus refusing to consider all the evidence relating thereto, they have thereby abdicated the honest, manly position of an impartial inquirer, and have fallen to that of special pleaders.

-The credentials which Spiritualism has to offer are indisputable facts-facts as hard and stubborn as those which have been deduced for any physical science.
+The credentials which Spiritualism has to offer are indisputable facts -facts as hard and stubborn as those which have been deduced for any physical science.
 The witnesses of these facts are innumerable, and the character of many unimpeachable.
 Upon this basis we may well be content to rest our raison d'etre.
 Spiritualism does not fear inquiry: it has nothing to lose, but everything to gain thereby.
 All that it desires is a candid and honest method of investigation, and not a rough and ready mode of settlement, as too many scientists, unfortunately for themselves, have adopted.